-The current zoning by-law designates the land as employment industrial, which has not been updated to reflect the introduction of a Regeneration Area designation on the majority of the site within Site and Area Specific Policy 15 of the Official Plan.
-The proposed draft Zoning By-law Amendment that is the subject of this application seeks to introduce a Commercial Residential Employment designation on the majority of the site, to permit a mixed use development, including a transit hub, commercial complex, open space, and residential condominium.
+Neither zoning by-law has been updated to reflect the introduction of a Regeneration Area designation on the majority of the site within the Site and Area Specific Policy 15 of the Official Plan.
+This Application seeks to introduce namely a mix of residential, retail, two potential elementary schools, and other potential community services and facilities to a former industrial site, with surrounding residential, commercial, and open space land uses.